Jingyu-DS/Tourist_Gorillas_Photo_Classfication/Individual_model/Introduction.md

 ### Description of Individual models
-This folder is created to store all the indivual models implemented during the project.
+This folder is created to store all the individual models implemented during the project.

 #### Models include:
 1. ResNet50